Cherobin/Chat_Exemple-/README.md

 <br>

-Enter in folder node, execute node main.js access 127.0.0.1:1337 to view the chat
+Enter in folder node, execute node main.js <br>
+access 127.0.0.1:1337 to view the chat